About Shadow Mountain

 An Experimental Artmaking Framework

-Shadow Mountain works through specific sites, treating place as a primary tool for interpretation.
+Shadow Mountain often works through specific sites, treating place as a primary tool for interpretation.
 We engage landscapes, aeroscapes, and exoscapes to explore how militarization operates across physical terrain, controlled airspace, and invisible signal environments.
-Using tools such as radio-frequency receivers, night-vision systems, and remote sensing platforms, we gather and interpret data from these environments, often turning military-derived technologies back onto the systems that produced them.
+The places where militarized systems are built, tested, rehearsed, and deployed can be sites where their underlying logics become visible and their psychological dimensions take form.

-Technology Exacerbates State Psychosis & Power
+Technology, State Psychosis, & Power

-Within militarized systems, technology operates through layered processes that incite and intensify the conditions it is designed to manage.
-At the most fundamental level, technologies emulate bureaucratic systems of detection, classification, and preemption.
+1. At the most fundamental level, technologies emulate bureaucratic systems of detection, classification, and preemption.
 Signals, bodies, and behaviors are reduced into simplified forms and categorized.
-Internal psychosis is externalized as risk.
 Enemies are imagined, threats are projected, and hierarchies of risk are constructed.

-At the next layer, technological systems claim to enhance the fidelity of these threats, making them appear increasingly knowable and actionable.
-Abstraction becomes justification and authorization.
-Classification becomes targeting.
-Analysis becomes a course of action.
-At the final layers, these systems produce the conditions for superhuman violence, extending the scale, distance, and speed at which force can be applied.
+3. At the final layers, these systems produce the conditions for superhuman violence, extending the scale, distance, and speed at which force can be applied.
 Technology does not resolve fear.
 It intensifies it and builds systems around its persistence.

 Technology in Artmaking

 Shadow Mountain works through its own technological frameworks as a method of inquiry.
 Some of the same tools used to sense, classify, and destroy are also used to explore, interpret, and present the work.
-By engaging these systems directly, Shadow Mountain projects reveal how knowledge is shaped and constrained by the technologies that intermediate it, and how understanding is always conditioned by the tools through which it is formed.
+By engaging these systems directly, Shadow Mountain hopes to reveal how knowledge is shaped and constrained by the technologies that intermediate it, and how our understanding is always conditioned by the tools through which it is formed.

 In Creative Inquiry